Responsible Choice Seafood

 Hy-Vee’s Progress Towards its 2015 Responsible Sourcing Commitment

-As of September 2014, 69% of Hy-Vee’s fresh and private label frozen seafood met the goal of being responsibly sourced and traceable or in a time-bound improvement process by year-end 2015 (see graph below).
-This is a 7% improvement over an analysis made earlier in 2014.
+As of January 2015, 79% of Hy-Vee’s fresh and private label frozen seafood met the goal of being responsibly sourced and traceable or in a time-bound improvement process by year-end 2015 (see graph below).
+This is a 17% increase from when we made the pledge in January 2014.

 Hy-Vee is one of the only retailers in the nation with our own USDC Lot Inspector.Several years ago, Hy-Vee became the first retailer in the nation to hire its own U.S. Department of Commerce lot inspector to ensure the quality, safety and integrity of the fresh seafood it buys.
 The USDC inspector is stationed onsite at the PDI distribution facility in Ankeny, Iowa, where he routinely checks incoming shipments of fresh seafood and rejects those that do not meet Hy-Vee's standards.

 Hy-Vee Select Canned Tuna: A Sustainable and Healthy Choice

 Canned tuna is one of the top three most consumed seafood products in the United States.
 In fact, each American ate an average of 2.4 pounds of canned tuna in 2012.
 Considering that tuna is a rich source of heart-healthy omega-3s, niacin, and vitamins, it’s not surprising that canned tuna is in such high demand.
 However, its popularity has also led to the decline of many tuna stocks in the world’s oceans.
 Some fishing methods used for tuna can also have negative impacts on other species in the ocean, such as sea turtles, sharks, and seabirds.
 Given these concerns, Hy-Vee recently unveiled two new Responsible Choice canned tuna products.